Click here for what can be recycled, proper procedures and the collection schedule. We also recommend completing the Recycling Checklist for Schools.

 Contact Public Works at 617.349.4836 to request a presentation, or to review your set-up and recycling procedures.
 A fresh perspective can be very helpful.

-Congratulations to these composting schools: King Open & Cambridge Street Upper School, Graham & Parks, Peabody & Rindge Avenue Upper School, Cambridgeport, Tobin & Vassal Lane Upper School, Amigos School, Haggerty School, CRLS & the Culinary School, Kennedy-Longfellow & Putnam Avenue Upper School.
+Congratulations to these composting schools: King Open & Cambridge Street Upper School, Graham & Parks, Peabody & Rindge Avenue Upper School, Cambridgeport, Tobin & Vassal Lane Upper School, Amigos School, Haggerty School, CRLS & the Culinary School, Kennedy-Longfellow & Putnam Avenue Upper School, and Fletcher Maynard Academy.

 Interested in bringing composting to your school?
 Please read Lunchroom Composting in Five Easy Steps and the Step By Step Guide to Lunchroom Composting to understand the commitment and steps required for a successful program.
 Public Works will develop a prioritized schedule to launch programs based on correspondence with principals.

 Our Lunchroom Set Up Poster

 Lunchroom Set Up Details and Tips for Students